pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 # This parameter is introduced in v7.1.0.
 # region-check-backoff-limit = 1800

 # In Physical Import Mode, this parameter controls the I/O block size for sorting local files.
-When the disk IOPS is a bottleneck, you can increase this value to improve performance.
+When the disk IOPS is a bottleneck, you can increase this value to improve data import performance.
 # This parameter is introduced in v7.6.0.
 The default value is "16KiB".
 Note that if you only specify a number (for example, `16`), the unit is Byte instead of KiB.
 # block-size = "16KiB"